azaghal/factorio-beyond-vanilla-qol/README.md

     > Additional savegame-specific achievements to track and share with others.

+-   Pick-up leftover items alongside inserters ([Pick It Up](https://mods.factorio.com/mod/pickitup))

+    > Annoyed by leftover items on the ground when picking up inserters?
+Annoy no more - just pick-up an inserter, and the item placed by inserter (in its final struggle) will get picked-up as well.

 -   Quicker map tagging using right-click ([Quick Map Tag](https://mods.factorio.com/mod/QuickMapTag))

     > (Re)introduces simpler map tagging (from older versions of Factorio).
 Simply right-click on the map to place a tag.
 Click on the tag (as usual) to edit it.